Coyote’s Wild Home

 When humans occupy wild land, wild animals are forced out of their habitats and have no choice but to move into suburbs and cities, which can be frightening to many people.

-Children will love the lush, painted illustrations of landscapes and animals, and enjoy the fun facts about animal tracks and behavior.
 Written by Pulitzer Prize winner Barbara Kingsolver and environmental educator Lily Kingsolver, Coyote’s Wild Home takes readers into the woods, meadows, and streams of an Appalachian forest where a girl and a coyote pup each find their first woodland adventures.
 On their separate journeys into the wilderness with a beloved family member, the intertwined paths of child and coyote will surprise and enchant young readers.
 With its richly detailed illustrations and gentle biology lessons, this story of two young explorers invites readers to imagine wilderness as a place to be protected, loved, and shared.

 -